Top 13 Bottled Water Brands

 VOSS Logo

-Despite the name, still and sparkling Voss water is bottled not in the municipality of Voss but in Iveland.
-It is there, in the picturesque village of Vatnestrøm, that there is an artesian well – a unique source among Norwegian glaciers.
+Despite the name, Voss still and carbonated water is bottled not in the municipality of Voss, but in Iveland.
+It is there, in the picturesque village of Vatnestrøm, where an artesian well, a unique source among the Norwegian glaciers, is located.

-The local water has a refreshing and light taste because it has low total mineralization.
+The local water has a refreshing, light taste because it has low overall mineralization.
 This makes it suitable for daily consumption.
-At the same time, it contains enough magnesium and calcium, which are involved in essential metabolic processes, and almost no nitrates and fluoride.
+At the same time, it contains a sufficient amount of magnesium and calcium, which are involved in the most important metabolic processes, and is practically free of nitrates and fluoride.

-The brand is owned by the American company Voss of Norway AS, so the products are focused on the United States, although they are sold in several dozen countries.
-This water can be recognized by its signature cylindrical glass or (less often) plastic bottles.
+The brand belongs to the American company Voss of Norway AS, so the products are focused on the United States, although they are sold in several dozen countries.
+You can recognize this water by its trademark cylindrical glass bottles (or, less often, plastic bottles).

 WildAlp